earth-system-radiation/pyRTE-RRTMGP/README.md

 The goal of this project is to provide a Python interface to the most important Fortran functions in the RTE+RRTMGP package.

-Currently, the following functions are available in the `pyrterrtmgp` package:
+Currently, the following functions are available in the `pyrte` package:

 ### RTE Functions (WIP)